 It’s not only on Yalda night that Iranians hang around Hafez and Saadi’s tombs and recite his poetry, but all nights of the year.
 Whenever you enter the gardens of these two tombs, you’re bound to see swarms of Iranian on the site.
 Because these two poets are parts of any Iranian identity.
 If you’re invited to a house in Shiraz, you’ll most probably find Hafez’s book on a shelf somewhere.

 Shah Cheragh Mausoleum

 A clergyman is singing an elegy.
 It’s evening and almost prayer-time for Muslims.
 Some children are playing in the courtyard.
 You look around.
-All women are wearing chador, the Islamic hijab.
+All women are wearing the chador, the Islamic hijab.
 The faithful come in to say their prayers on time.
 It’s a holy atmosphere, and you’re a part of it.
 Shah Cheragh – meaning the Kings of Lights – is a beautiful place to get to know Islamic culture in Shiraz.
-Sacred bodies of two brothers are buried deep into the ground, under the mesmerizing mirror work and the humble yet elegant dome.
+The sacred bodies of two brothers are buried deep into the ground, under the mesmerizing mirror work and the humble yet elegant dome.
 Make sure to put this religious site in your Shiraz day plans.

 About an hour away from Shiraz, Maharloo Lake, nicknamed the Pink Lake, is an excellent spot for a small adventure, photo-shooting, and having a picnic with tea and fresh pistachios.
 Why is it called a pink lake, you ask?
-Well, based on various water levels in Maharloo, the color changed.
+Well, based on various water levels in Maharloo, the color changes.
 Sometimes it’s greenish, sometimes it’s water-blue, and most of the time, it’s pink!
-Let’s go a cup of hot tea while the sun is going down behind the mountains, shall we?
+Let’s go for a cup of hot tea while the sun is going down behind the mountains, shall we?